Principles for Deciding

 [15] We shall here explore calibrating relief with the creativity of works at issue.
 Performers may obtain remedies for authors’ rights insofar as they creatively contribute to works.
 For other analyses, see Richard Arnold (Justice), Reflections on The Triumph of Music: Copyrights and Performers’ Rights in Music, Oxford I.P.
 Seminar, Oct.
 20, 2009 (Intellectual Property Institute, 2010); Rebecca Tushnet, Performance Anxiety: Copyright Embodied and Disembodied, Journal of the Copyright Society of the USA, vol. 60 (2013), 209.

 [17] See, e.g., Baker v.
 Selden, 101 U.S. 99, 100-02 (1879).
 The U.S. Supreme Court here refused to enforce copyright in accounting forms following a “plan” of “ruled lines and headings.”
-The Court reasoned that no such right may justify barring diverse uses of this plan, declaring rather that the case fell into “the province of letters-patent, not of copyright.”
+The Court reasoned that no such right may justify barring uses of this plan, declaring rather that the case fell into “the province of letters-patent, not of copyright.”

 [18] For critical analyses, see Paul Edward Geller, Copyright in Factual Compilations: U.S. Supreme Court Decides the Feist Case, International Review of Industrial Property and Copyright Law [I.I.C.], vol. 22 (1991), 802; Pamela Samuelson, Reconceptualizing Copyright's Merger Doctrine, Journal of the Copyright Society of the USA, vol. 63 (2016), 417.